cubee-cb/ncr-pakify/README.md

 - Python3
 - Ogmo Editor 3 (or compatible version)
 - Ninja Cat Remewstered 1.2mg or higher (technically not needed, but good luck playing the levels you make without it)
-  - You could use release version 1.1mg if you're only editing `basepak`.
-Other packs are non-functional as this version is hardcoded to load only `basepak` and does not have the menu to select packs.
+  - While it is possible to use release version 1.1mg, it is more difficult as the menu is hardcoded to only play `basepak` and does not have the ability to change packs.
+This version also expects the `"displayName"` field to be a string despite it going unused, so remember to account for that by editing or removing that field from your `base.ncl` while testing.
+There is a field you can add to the

 Basic workflow:
 - If you're making a new level pack, create a folder for your level pack and edit `pakify.py` to point to your folder rather than the originals.